 Elbow pain is a common condition that can range from mild discomfort to severe pain, affecting the outer or inner part of the elbow joint.
-It often arises due to overuse, injury, or underlying medical conditions.
+It often arises due to overuse, injury or basic medical conditions.

 It is essential to seek medical attention if you experience persistent or severe elbow pain that does not improve with rest or home remedies.

-Home remedies can help alleviate mild elbow pain and promote healing.
+Several home remedies can help alleviate mild elbow pain:

 The most common causes of elbow pain are overuse injuries like tennis elbow, golfer's elbow, bursitis, arthritis, and fractures.